codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 }
 ```

-Replacement doesn't affect code semantics or adds types to use.
-So if you want to use some undeclared C++ types here, you must add [CppFoceInclude] attribute too.
+Replacement doesn't affect code semantics or add types to use.
+So if you want to use some undeclared C++ types here, you must add the [CppForceInclude] attribute too.

 ### CppGenerateBeginEndMethods ###